Skip to content

 What’s in Scope?

-• Endpoints affected: Anything with virtual-accounts in the path.
-Example: POST …/virtual-accounts (for creating a new account).
+• Endpoints affected: All endpoints with virtual-accounts in the path.

 The Limits